obazoud/awesome-sysadmin/README.md

 * [Ansible](http://www.ansibleworks.com/) -  It's written in Python and manages the nodes over SSH.
 * [CFEngine](http://cfengine.com/) - Lightweight agent system.
 Configuration state is specified via a declarative language.
 * [Chef](http://www.opscode.com/chef/) - It's written in Ruby and Erlang and uses a pure-Ruby DSL.
+* [Pallet](http://palletops.com/) - Configuration management tool written in Clojure and using Clojure as a DSL.
 * [Puppet](http://puppetlabs.com/) - It's written in Ruby and uses Puppet's declarative language or a Ruby DSL.
 * [Salt](http://www.saltstack.com/) - It's written in Python.
 * [Slaughter](http://steve.org.uk/Software/slaughter/) - It's written in Perl.